allenmcao/Mining-Rig-Restarter/README.md

 # Mining Rig Restarter

 This script automatically restarts mining rigs that repeatedly become unresponsive and/or often shutdown.

+For each rig supplied in the config, an asyncio coroutine is created to monitor and restart that rig.
+This coroutine checks the rig status periodically and power-cyles the rig if it is determined to be offline.
+Coroutines are ran in parallel, and will error independently.

+Coroutines are ran in parallel, and any error in one rig-restarter coroutine will fail independently, letting the others keep running.

-If your rig is running HiveOS, there is a similar functionality with "Hashrate Watchdog" that will restart when internet is lost or hashrate becomes too low.
+If your rig is running HiveOS, there is a similar functionality with "Hashrate Watchdog" that will restart the rig when internet is lost or hashrate becomes too low.
 However, this will **not** work when the rig becomes unresponsive from crashing, which happens very often.
 Even long-running rigs may suddenly become unstable and will not report properly to HiveOS when losing connectivity, which is where this script comes in.

 ## Requirements